Ontraport/frontend-interview-test-short/README.md

 ###Test description:
 This is our short test.
 The objective here is to give you a short front end task to complete.
-This will let us see that you have a basic understanding  of HTML, CSS, and javascript and give us a general idea of your front end abilities.
-Please use any industry standards, best practices, profomance tips, and code style you support.
-We are looking for engineers with of all skill levels so dont worry, do your best, and thanks for taking the time to take our test.
+This will let us see that you have a basic understanding  of HTML, CSS, and JavaScript and give us a general idea of your front end abilities.
+Please use any industry standards, best practices, performance tips, and code style you support.
+We are looking for engineers with of all skill levels so don't worry, do your best, and thanks for taking the time to take our test.

 ###Requirements: